Canada and Pacific Northwest

 Over the mountain through refreshing summer showers and down to Taos in magical light.
 Up to Sipapu in cool mountain air to the lodge, where we have had a very tasty dinner served up by a take-charge, friendly and spunky waitress.
 The sounds of the stream below us is relaxing, and the hummingbirds are way too busy.
 Tomorrow… back to the Texas furnace, but home to my lovely wife and family.

 Tom and I packed quickly in Sipapu and decided to ride first and eat breakfast later to get an early start on the 660-mile return to North Texas.
 It was in the low 40’s as we descended out of the mountains.
 At the first fuel stop past Mora, we shed the long sleeve shirts and liners for the prep to enter the Texas furnace.
 We had a friendly ginger kitten that seemed very comfortable with the motorcycles.
 The temperature rose after noon into the 100’s in Texas and stayed there for the remainder of the ride.
 We downed cold drinks at each fuel stop and refilled the hydration systems to keep the fluids in while on the bike.

 Almost 12 hours after we left Sipapu, Tom waved goodbye as he turned off for his home in Frisco, and I rode further east to my home.

-I rolled into the garage, killed the KRS, and heard the sounds of our border collie, and laughing from my son, Wes, his girlfriend, Rachel and Deb.
+I rolled into the garage, shut down the KRS, and heard the sounds of our border collie, and laughing from my son (Wes), his girlfriend (Rachel) and Deb.
 It’s good to be home after the ~6,200 miles through some spectacular scenery in North America.